 - No person may possess a common source* of alcohol unless it has been approved as part of a registered event in a designated space.

-- No person may use funnels or play drinking games, with or without alcohol.
+- No person may use or possess funnels or drinking game paraphernalia, with or without alcohol.

 - Public intoxication and any problematic behavior is not permitted.

 Students are prohibited from having pets for the safety, health and well-being of all residents, in all college residence halls and houses with the exception of small fish (in no more than a 10-gallon tank) and approved service/assistance animals as outlined by the Service and Assistance Animals Policy.

 Violation of any published college policies or rules whether or not specifically listed in the Community Standards.

 Students are prohibited from, through actions or inactions, assisting, facilitating, or encouraging others to violate the Honor Code and/or Community Standards.

 COVID-19 Policies and Procedures